 River Arts is working with community partners to bring three public sculptures to Morrisville through 2018.
-The first sculpture, created by Artist Gordon Auchincloss, was installed on Portland Street in the Fall of 2016.
-Stay tuned for the final two which will be placed in front of the Centennial Library and police station.
+The first two sculptures, created by Artist Gordon Auchincloss, were installed on Portland Street in the Fall of 2016 and in front of the Centennial Library in Winter of 2018.
+Stay tuned for the final one which will be placed in front of the police station.
 This project is part of the Animating Infrastructure Sculptural Trees Project.
 A big thank you to Community National Bank and the Vermont Arts Council for their support in bringing public art to life in our town!

 The Mural Project 2017

 You Can Imagine Anything Lamoille – Valley Rail Trail between Morrisville Lumber and 10 Railroad Street

 Five campers (ages 9 years and up) participated in River Arts’ The Mural Project summer camp to create another vibrant mural, which can be seen on the Morrisville Lumber building along the Rail Trail and across from 10 Railroad Street in Morrisville.
 The group was led by local artist and instructor Jess Graham.

 The group of young artists worked with exterior house paint and heavy panels of plywood to create the mural, which depicts playful creatures from the campers’ imaginations.
 Campers explored the process of mural design, collaborative art process, paint color mixing, and start-to-finish mural creation.